aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Filter plugins/natural_sort.md

 !!! note
     Always use the FQCN (Fully Qualified Collection Name) `arista.avd.natural_sort` when using this plugin.

-Sort an input list with natural sorting\.
+Sort an input list with natural sorting.

 ## Synopsis

-Provides the capability to sort a list or a dictionary of integers and strings that contain alphanumeric characters naturally\.
+Provides the capability to sort a list or a dictionary of integers and strings that contain alphanumeric characters naturally.
-When leveraged on a dictionary\, only the key value will be returned\.
+When leveraged on a dictionary, only the key value will be returned.
-An optional \`sort\_key\` can be specified\, to sort on content of certain key if the items are dictionaries\.
+An optional \`sort\_key\` can be specified, to sort on content of certain key if the items are dictionaries.

-The filter will return an empty list if the value parsed to arista\.avd\.natural\_sort is <code>None</code> or <code>undefined</code>\.
+The filter will return an empty list if the value parsed to arista.avd.natural\_sort is <code>None</code> or <code>undefined</code>.

 ## Parameters